Bike Program Overview

 The following funding is devoted to bicycle projects in Takoma Park FY20 and FY21:

-There is some funding set aside in the City’s Capital Improvements budge for bike and pedestrian improvements.
+There is annual funding in the City’s Capital Improvements budget for bike and pedestrian improvements.

 The City has also been awarded external funding for bikeway projects from the following sources:

-- MDOT Bikeways Program Grant (design and construction)
+- MDOT Kim Lamphier Bikeways Network Program (design and construction)